Grading and Credits Policy

 When students enroll, letter grading is the default.
 The Credit/No Credit option is available only to students in good academic standing.
 Requests for Credit/No Credit must be submitted by filling out the Alternative Grade Request Form before the last day of the course.

-Please note that only letter grades of C- or higher may be applied to a certificate.
+Please note that only letter grades of C- or higher may be applied to a certificate or specialization.
 Students in most employer- and government-sponsored payment programs, such as workforce development and international students on F-1 visas, need to maintain a B average to attain a certificate.
 Personal Financial Planning students have additional grade requirements for individual courses to attain a certificate.